barumau/pandunia/eng/201_xula.md

 **de sababe di es kavai.**
 = Because they are cute.

+Of course,
+**sababe**
-Of course **sababe** can also be used to express the cause or reason for something, even when not answering to a question.
+can also be used to express the cause or reason for something, even when not answering to a question.

 **mi suka mau de sababe di es kavai**
 = I like cats because they are cute.